Calvindd2f/Klein/.definitions/SQL Injection.md

-    # Klein
-    Calvin Security Learning stuff lol
-    NOTEBOOK sorta, slightly unorganized, catagorized but could be neater.

-    "-" is a makeshift bulletpoint, not apart of whats typed after. eg
-    -  'lol = "'lol"
-    and not =/=
-    "-  'lol"

-    #SQL Injection
+    # SQL Injection

 SQLi is a security weakness which allows attackers to control and applications database and allowing them to, for instance modify data or change the database applications behaviour by tricking the database into allowing sending SQL commands.
 Some I like to give a crack are;

-Generic SQL Injection Payloads
+    # Generic SQL Injection Payloads

 - ' or '
 - OR "" = "